DavidTaapy/BC3409-Bankruptcy-Predictor/README.md

 ## Model
 Keras was the library used to create the model for predicting the bankruptcy score

-## Live Website
-The website can be accessed at: https://bc3409-bankruptcy-prediction.herokuapp.com/!

 ## Snapshot
 The following shows the app predicting a bankruptcy score of 0.56 when NPTA = 0.1, TLTA = 0.1 and WCTA = 0.1!